zaptime/zaptime-monorepo/readme.md

 ### Releasing changes

 0. Run `pnpm --filter @zaptime/vue3 build` or `pnpm --filter @zaptime/core build`
+1. Run `pnpm changeset`
-1. Run `pnpm changeset version`.
-This will bump the versions of the packages previously specified with `pnpm changeset` (and any dependents of those) and update the changelog files.
+2. Run `pnpm changeset version`.
+This will bump the versions of the packages previously specified (and any dependents of those) and update the changelog files.
-2. Run `pnpm install`.
+3. Run `pnpm install`.
 This will update the lockfile and rebuild packages.
-3. Commit the changes.
+4. Commit changes
-4. Run `pnpm publish -r`.
+5. Run `pnpm publish -r`.
 This command will publish all packages that have bumped versions not yet present in the registry.